 2) Novice Sessions that satisfy the above conditions do not have to be submitted to the EBU under the UMS scheme and are therefore not charged for, but these sessions will not attract master points and will not be graded for the NGS.
 Clubs that do need to upload these results for their own purposes (eg in order to display them using Pianola) may use Code 04 for this, but that is only permitted for games that completely satisfy the above conditions to be considered Novice Sessions.

 3) Magazine points are not issued for these Novice Sessions unless the club voluntarily chooses to submit the games to the EBU under code 22 which is charged at 50% of the UMS rate of normal sessions.
 It is up to the club to decide whether they wish to submit the results in order for their novices to earn magazine points or not.
 The EBU magazine is expensive to produce and therefore we feel that everyone receiving a copy should make a contribution to the cost.

 4) Games that are submitted under code 22 are not graded for the NGS and do not issue master points.

 5) Code 11 was reintroduced in April 2017 (it was originally discontinued in 2014).
-Code 11 should be used for sessions which are not Novice sessions (as more than 10% of the players have more than 1000 Master Points) but, as supervision is given, it is not appropriate to award Master Points or grade the sessions for NGS.
+Code 11 is charged full UMS and should be used for sessions which are not Novice sessions (as more than 10% of the players have more than 1000 Master Points) but, as supervision is given, it is not appropriate to award Master Points or grade the sessions for NGS.
 Please see here for more details.

-If you require any further clarification then please don’t hesitate to our Club Liaison Officer, Bev Purvis, by emailing email@example.com or calling 01296 317206
+If you require any further clarification then please don’t hesitate to our Club Liaison Officer, Jonathan Lillycrop, by emailing firstname.lastname@example.org or calling 01296 317206